Fayetteville, Arkansas: Education

 Most of Fayetteville is served by the Fayetteville Public Schools system, which consists of eight elementary schools, four intermediate schools, two special schools, and Fayetteville High School.
 The district was established in 1871 as the oldest school district in Arkansas.
 Fayetteville High School has been recognized by Newsweek as one of the South's top 500 high schools based on Advanced Placement (AP) courses as well as AP test scores.
 The school's student literary magazine and athletics programs have also received regional praise.
-Sections of Fayetteville are zoned to Farmington School District (operating Farmington High School), Greenland School District (operating Greenland High School), and Springdale School District; In 2006 the portion of Fayetteville in the Springdale district was divided between the zones of Har-Ber and Springdale high schools.
+Sections of Fayetteville are zoned to Farmington School District (operating Farmington High School in Farmington, Arkansas), Greenland School District (operating Greenland High School in Greenland, Arkansas), and Springdale Public Schools; In 2006 the portion of Fayetteville in the Springdale district was divided between the zones of Har-Ber and Springdale high schools.

-Fayetteville is also home of public charter school Haas Hall Academy, independent of all of the public school districts.
-Although Haas Hall Academy is located in Fayetteville, the school serves students across Arkansas.
+Fayetteville is also home of Haas Hall Academy, a public charter school independent of all of the public school districts.
+Although Haas Hall Academy is in Fayetteville, the school serves students across Arkansas.
 Haas Hall was established in 2004 as the first open-enrollment public charter high school in Arkansas.
-The school has been recognized by Newsweek as the best school in Arkansas and 147th best school in the nation.
+The school has been recognized by Newsweek as the best school in Arkansas and 342nd best school in the nation.
 The nearest Catholic high school is Ozark Catholic Academy in Tontitown.

 The University of Arkansas was founded in Fayetteville in 1871 as Arkansas Industrial University.
 The land-grant/space-grant, high-activity research institution is the flagship campus of the University of Arkansas System.
 Enrollment for the 2010 fall semester was 21,406 total students.
 Approximately 84% are Arkansas natives, with about 2% being international students due to the general lack of diversity in the region.
 Although it offers over 200 degree choices (excluding doctorate fields), the university is noted for its above average architecture, history, creative writing, poultry science, and business programs.
-Because of the University of Arkansas's large presence in many aspects of the city's economy, culture, and lifestyle, Fayetteville is often portrayed as a college town with elements of dominance by the Walmart Corporation.
+Because of the University of Arkansas's large presence in many aspects of the city's economy, culture, and lifestyle, Fayetteville is often portrayed as a college town with elements of dominance by Walmart.

 Media

-The Fayetteville market is defined as Washington and Benton Counties and is also called the Northwest Arkansas market by Arbitron.
-This two-county area was ranked 127th in the nation with a listening/viewing population (age 12+) of 356,900 as of Spring 2011.
+The Fayetteville market is defined as Washington and Benton Counties and is called the Northwest Arkansas market by Arbitron.
+The two-county area was ranked 127th in the nation with a listening/viewing population (age 12+) of 356,900 as of Spring 2011.